Score Optional Sections

 Compliance 1 pt 0 pts N/A

-All of the data sources were reviewed as part of the Review of Existing Evaluation Data: previous evaluation team findings, current classroom-based, local, or state assessments, classroom-based observations, observations by teachers and related service providers, and evaluations and input provided by the parents/guardians.
+All of the data sources were reviewed and documented as part of the Review of Existing Evaluation Data: previous evaluation team findings, current classroom-based, local, or state assessments, classroom-based observations, observations by teachers and related service providers, and evaluations and input provided by the parents/guardians or repeated attempts documented to obtain parent input must be present.

 Comments